stolostron/cluster-backup-operator/README.md

 ## Backup resources

-After you create a `backup.cluster.open-cluster-management.io` resource you should be able to run `oc get cbkp -A` and get the status of the backup executions.
+After you create a `backup.cluster.open-cluster-management.io` resource you should be able to run `oc get cbkp -n <oadp-operator-ns>` and get the status of the backup executions.

 In the example below, the last completed backup is `backup-acm-2021-08-10-140404` and a new backup is currently running `backup-acm-2021-08-10-151345`.
 The name of the backup follows this template: `acm-backup-<timestamp>`